AdobeDocs/commerce-operations.en/help/upgrade/implementation/perform-upgrade.md

 >[!WARNING]
 >
 >The procedure for upgrading Adobe Commerce and Magento Open Source has changed.
 You must install a new version of the `magento/composer-root-update-plugin` package (see [prerequisites](../prepare/prerequisites.md)).
-In addition, the commands for upgrading have changed from `composer require magento/<package_name>` to `composer require-commerce magento/<package_name>`.
+In addition, the commands for upgrading have changed from `composer require magento/<package_name>` to `composer require magento/<package_name>`.

 ## Before you begin